klahrich/chiefhustler/content/posts/blood-and-tears.md

 As Aaron said in the podcast, I don't know when the market will change its mind.
 But I know it will.

 Full disclosure: I have a small position in $VIBE.CN

+I called this post "Blood, Tears and Loneliness" to remind myself of what I should be looking for in a stock: one where people have been hurt, are crying of despair, or that no one is looking at.